+One way to reduce the effect of outliers on a least-squares solution would be to weight each point in the cost function.
 We need some method to estimate an appropriate set of weights.
 This would use a large weight for errors at points that are "trustworthy", and a low weight for errors at "suspicious" points.

-We can obtain such weights using an M-estimator, estimates parameters by replacing the negative log-likelihood with a term that is better behaved.
+We can obtain such weights using an M-estimator, which estimates parameters by replacing the negative log-likelihood with a term that is better behaved.
 In our examples, the negative log-likelihood has always been squared error.
-Write β for the parameters of the model being fitted, and $r_i(\mathbf{x}i, \beta)$ is the residual error of the model on the ith data point.
+Write β for the parameters of the model being fitted, and $r_i(\mathbf{x}i, \beta)$ for the residual error of the model on the ith data point.
 For us, r_i will always be $y_i - \mathbf{x}i^T \beta$.
 So rather than minimizing as a function of β , we will minimize an expression of the form for some appropriately chosen function ρ .
-Clearly, our negative log-likelihood is one such estimator (use $\rho(u;\sigma)=u^2$).
-The trick to M-estimators is to make $\rho(u;\sigma)$ look like u^2 for smaller values of u, but ensure that it grows more slowly than u^2 for larger values of u.
+Clearly, our negative log-likelihood is one such estimator (use $\rho(u; \sigma) = u^2$).
+The trick to M-estimators is to make $\rho(u; \sigma)$ look like u^2 for smaller values of u, but ensure that it grows more slowly than u^2 for larger values of u.